tunnckoCore/opensource/packages/koa-better-body/README.md

 You might also be interested in our [recipes](./recipes) - working examples, answers, tips & tricks.
 [Contribute a recipe?](#contributing-recipes)

+## Upcoming New Release!
+Hey there!
+We are thinking for [v4 release soon (#90)](https://github.com/tunnckoCore/koa-better-body/issues/90), so any feedback is welcome!

 ## Install
 ```
 npm i koa-better-body --save